aniruddhapochimcherla/DegreeROI/README.md

 **Aniruddha Pochimcherla**

-Built as a data analytics portfolio project to demonstrate data integration, SQL-based transformation, feature engineering, interactive visualization, and deployment.
+I built this as a data analytics portfolio project to demonstrate data integration, SQL-based transformation, feature engineering, interactive visualization, and deployment.

 ## Disclaimer

 This project is for exploratory and educational purposes.
-It should not be treated as financial, career, or educational advice.
+Please do not treat this as financial, career, or educational advice, though it might be a good tool to explore predictive outcomes for each career path, especially if you are undecided on your major.